REST API Introduction

 Request/Response Format

-Pizza Order Request:
+langos Order Request:

 POST /api/v1/orders HTTP/1.1

-Host: tonys-pizza.com
+Host: tonys-langos.com

 Content-Type: application/json